Kunzisoft/KeePassDX/README.md

 ### Features

 * Create database files / entries and groups
-* Support for .kdb and .kdbx files (version 1 to 4)
+* Support for .kdb and .kdbx files (version 1 to 4) with AES - Twofish - ChaCha20 - Argon2 algorithm
+* Compatible with the majority of alternative programs (KeePass, KeePassX, KeePass XC...)
-* Open database, copy username / password, open URI / URL
+* Allows fast copy of fields and opening of URI / URL
 * Fingerprint for fast unlocking
 * Material design with themes
-* AutoFill and Integration (Development in progress)
+* AutoFill and Integration
 * Precise management of settings

 ## What is KeePass?